-[Editor’s Note: RainSoft is suing me over the article regarding my and my wife’s personal experience as described below.
-I’ve recently updated this article with links to investigative reports by consumer advocates for news affiliates.]
+[Editor’s Note: RainSoft is suing me over this article regarding my and my wife’s personal experience as described below.
+I’ve recently updated this article with links to investigative reports by consumer advocates for local news affiliates.]

 You may have noticed that Lazy Man and Money didn’t publish an article yesterday.
 That’s because the half hour that my wife and I put aside for an in-home water test stretched to three hours.
 I love losing 2.5 hours of productivity, don’t you?

 Let me rewind a little bit.
 About 6 weeks ago, we got the standard water report for our community.
 In one area, TTHMs, it was over the EPAs limit by about 1% – instead of 80 parts per million allowed, there were 80.7.
 That didn’t exactly scare me, but with a 10-month old baby, my wife was motivated to see if we can do better.
 A little research showed that our Brita water pitcher didn’t reduce TTHMs.
 However, this PUR faucet water filter that we found at Home Depot did, so we got one.

 While at Home Depot, we saw something about a free water test.
 We knew this was going to lead to a sales pitch, but figured that it couldn’t hurt.
 We took a sample and mailed it in.
 Of course it came back with “problematic” results (maybe not their exact words my wife took the call).
 The company was happy to send out someone to talk to us in person.

 RainSoft’s “Magic Show”

 It turns out that the company is RainSoft.
 The salesman was super nice, and very friendly with our dog.
 Seemed like a nice guy, but every company can hire a few nice salesmen.
 He pulled up his briefcase with his water contraption and proceeded to do a multitude of tests of our water from three sources: tap water, Pur filter, and water through his filter.